CTOpenData/open-data-handbook/data-resources/data_stories.md

 Tyler Tech has a support article on working with data stories that cover the mechanics of working with data stories: [Creating a Story](https://support.socrata.com/hc/en-us/articles/218691088-Creating-a-Story){:target="_blank"}.

-![Data Story Template screenshot](../assets/data_story_1.png) Screenshot of the data story template on the Open Data Portal.
+![Data Story Template screenshot](../assets/data_story_1.png)

 ### 5. Develop data visualizations for the data story.